celso-henrique/pure-js-mvc/readme.md

 ```

 # Production build
-Generate a build into dist folter with this command:
+Generate a build into dist folder with this command:
 ```
 npm build
 ```